Skip to content

 Key numbers

-• The adult PTWI value for Pb in yellowfin tuna from the Indian Ocean was 0.0038 mg/kg, higher than the recommended standard cited by the authors.
+• The adult PTWI value for Pb in yellowfin tuna from the Indian Ocean was 0.0038 mg/kg, which exceeded the recommended PTWI of 0.0025 mg/kg for adults.
+The paper’s Results-section text labels this same value as EWI (estimated weekly intake); the abstract labels it PTWI.
+Other age groups remained within the safe range.

 Methods